wess/stim/docs/FAQ.md

 ## General Questions

-### What is Spark?
+### What is Stim?

-Spark is a Domain-Specific Language (DSL) for creating sophisticated Claude Code commands.
-Instead of writing complex markdown instructions, you write `.spark` files with variables, loops, and conditionals that compile to Claude-executable `.md` commands.
+Stim is a Domain-Specific Language (DSL) for creating sophisticated Claude Code commands.
+Instead of writing complex markdown instructions, you write `.stim` files with variables, loops, and conditionals that compile to Claude-executable `.md` commands.

-### Why use Spark instead of writing markdown directly?
+### Why use Stim instead of writing markdown directly?

 **Traditional markdown approach:**
 ```markdown